Azure/azure-openapi-validator/docs/get-operation-must-not-be-long-running.md

 ## How to fix the violation

-Ensure that the GET operation `x-ms-long-running-operation` property set to `false` and MUST NOT contain `x-ms-long-running-operation-options` property block defined.
+Ensure that the GET operation does not have `x-ms-long-running-operation` and `x-ms-long-running-operation-options` properties defined.

 Please remove the following invalid block: